Investigators Crack DB Cooper Code, Identify Suspect With Possible CIA Connections - Slashdot

 Witness accounts giving an age in the 40s does not mean you have evidence that the person actually is in their 40s.
 All you have evidence of is that t

 There is a simple test to verify this hypothesis..
-(Score:4, Informative)
+(Score:5, Informative)

 A quick look at the wikipedia page (https://en.wikipedia.org/wiki/D._B._Cooper) reveals that in 2007, FBI secured DNA traces from the hijacker's tie.